SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/1_application_control.md

 icon: fa-bolt
 ---

-From any private or public container repository, securely configure, deploy, monitor and update applications, including advanced features such as policy placement and data management at scale.
+From any private or public container repository, securely configure, deploy, monitor and update applications, at scale.

-We take away cloud and infrastructure complexity, so you can focus on your business.
+We take away management complexity, so you can focus on your data and your business.